 This cross-disciplinary book investigates how morality translates into action by presenting original psychological research on our understanding of rights and duties.

-This APA book provides the reader with a broad overview of the development of the continually evolving field of psychology.
+This is the second edition of a 1980 publication that was an important early contribution to the literature on the historical perspectives on psychology.
+The book provides the reader with a broad overview of the development of the continually evolving field of psychology.

 Sexual Orientation and Mental Health